knight666/portfolio/source/projects/flinq4.md

 _FlinQ 4.0_ was designed to interface with the client's existing security infrastructure.
 For example, a client may have cameras by Bosch, door sensors by Philips and card readers by Honeywell.
 These products come with their own software or even hardware to manage them.
 This makes it difficult for security to, for example, link camera events to door sensor events.

 The _FlinQ 4.0_ product combines these security solutions into a single server-client architecture.
-It collects data from the different products using their documented APIs, processes them into a single timeline and sends them as events to its client applications.
+It collects data from the different products using their documented APIs, processes them into a timeline and sends them as events to its client applications.
 These clients render the events on a timeline and show them in a 3D representation of the physical location.

 Users could pull up events from the timeline and see them in 3D space.
-For example, a camera event would show up in their timeline, the user clicks on the event and the application shows them the event on the camera.
-The application camera would first focus on the building, then on the floor in the building and finally the security camera itself.
+For example, if a camera event shows up in their timeline, the user clicks on the event and the application shows them the event on the camera in the 3D world.
+The application would first focus on the building, then on the floor in the building and finally the security camera itself.
 After selecting the security camera, users could play back the footage or rotate the camera using PTZ (Pan, Tilt, Zoom) controls.

+Besides mouse and keyboard controls, the application also supported touch screen gestures.
+Users could tap on an icon to display a device, zoom the view with a pinch gesture and rotate with a finger rotation.

 Users were very enthusiastic about the product, because it was the first of its kind to show these types of security events in a 3D representation of the location.
 Competing products would only show events on a 2D building layout, making large locations much more difficult to manage.